danielharrell/open-eyes-lect-2017-18/Open.md

-On this line of thought, where the world around us is only there as representation, what we experience as outside us can only *be* experienced insofar as it lies inside us, in a relation to us that is given rather than gained.
+On this line of thought, where the world around us is only there as representation, what we experience as outside us can only *be* experienced at all, so far as it lies inside us, in a relation to us that is given rather than gained.
 This may seem to replace a puzzle about being open with a puzzle about being closed.
 For if the world does lie inside us, insofar as we experience it at all, then why do we experience it as outside us?

-But we might borrow a line of thought from Kant, to whom Schopenhauer was indebted, to make sense of this.
+But here we could borrow a line of thought from Kant, to whom Schopenhauer was indebted.
 For take our experience of the world to be like our experience of space.
 On the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn.
 And in this respect, space forms a kind of outside for us, as we move from place to place.
-On the other hand, space also forms a kind of inside for us, despite our movement from place to place.
-For every part of space, even if outside every other part, is still *in* space for us, and we occupy a part not merely *at* that place, but *in* it, just as we move not merely *across* space, but *through* it.
+On the other hand, space forms a kind of inside for us, despite our movement from place to place.
+For every part of space, even if outside every other part, is still *in* space for us, just as we occupy a part not merely *at* that place, but *in* it; and just as we move not merely *across* space, but *through* it.
 But why?
-Where does our sense of being *inside* space as a whole come from, if we are always *outside* every unoccupied part, and *outside* even the occupied part, so soon as we move?
+Where does our sense of being *inside* space as a whole come from, if we are always *outside* every unoccupied part, and *outside* even the occupied part, so soon as we move to another part?

 The answer, on this line of thought at least, is that our sense of being inside space as a whole comes from us.
-That is, we have a sense of space that *contains* not just us, but all of space, to locate us *inside* it.
+That is, we have a sense of space that contains not just us, but all of space, to locate us *inside* it.
 And thanks to our all-encompassing sense of it, every part of space is *in* space for us, even though every part is also *outside* every